 The company has adequate internal financial controls such as defining authority toauthorize financial transactions Internal Audit and review of financial statementmechanism in vogue.

 The Composition of Board and number of meetings attended by them are given in thecorporate governance report.
-Mr. R.Dwarakanathan Non-executive Independent Director wasresigned from the Board with effect from 21st August 2018.
-The Board wishes toplace on record the valuable services rendered by Mr. R.Dwarakanathan during his tenure.

 The Independent Directors have furnished necessary declarations as required underCompanies Act 2013.